Lawin0129/LawinServerV2/README.md

 - `/create {email} {username} {password}` - Creates an account on the backend (Each user can only create 1 account).
 - `/details` - Retrieves your account info.
 - `/lookup {username}` - Retrieves someones account info.
 - `/otp-code` - Generates a One Time Password (OTP) for login.
-(One time use for each code and if not used it expires after 5 mins).
+(If not used it expires after 5 mins).
 - `/change-username {newUsername}` - You can change your username using this command.
 - `/change-password {newPassword}` - You can change your password using this command.
 - `/sign-out-of-all-sessions` - Signs you out of the game if you have an active session.